nickstaggs/teleport-takehome/rfd/0001-directory-browser.md

             * whitelist well formed file paths
                 * whitelist will likely be a regular expression that permits valid unix based file system directories
             * Resolve path and ensure that the first part of the file path matches the path of the directory that is being given access to
+            * Example
+                * the root directory for the directory that is being given access to is `/home/user/allowed-dir`
+                * the url path is `../../../../../../etc/passwd` the resolved path would be `/etc/passwd`
+                * We would try to match the start of the resolved path to the directory being given access to and this would fail because `/etc/passwd` !== `/home/user/allowed-dir`

 * Unix vs Windows file system issues
     * probably outside the scope of this exercise but worth calling out